purescript-contrib/pulp/README.md

   PureScript's `psc-docs` command.
 * `pulp psci` launches a PureScript REPL using `psci` with the project's modules and dependencies installed.
+* `pulp get` a shortcut for `pulp dep install --save purescript-`.
+For example `pulp get signal` is equivalent to `bower install --save purescript-signal`.
+  You may also pass a flag `--dev` to save as a development dependency via `--save-dev`.
+* `pulp gen` will automatically create `src` and `test` files for a given module, as well as wire the new test file into `test/Main.purs`.
+For example in a fresh pulp project, running `pulp gen Foo.Bar` will generate `src/Foo/Bar.purs`, and `test/Foo/Bar.purs`.

 ## Watch and restart